mindaras/The-Pig-Game/README.md

 # The-Pig-Game
 A Small JavaScript game that I've made on my JavaScript learning path.

+You can try this game here: https://mindaras.github.io/the_pig_game/ , but please read the game rules before you do.

 GAME RULES:

 - The game has 2 players, playing in rounds